What are cookies?

 Does Cook permit third parties to install cookies or similar web technologies on its websites?

 As explained, in addition to the cookies we deliver to your computer or mobile device through our websites, certain third parties may deliver cookies to you for a variety of reasons.
 For example, we use Google Analytics, a web analytics tool that helps us understand how visitors engage with our websites.
 Visit the Google Analytics website to learn more.
-We permit other third parties to set functionality and performance cookies as described in the list of the cookies we use on our sites and the purposes for which we use them, shown above on this page.
+We permit other third parties to set statistical and preference cookies as described in the list of the cookies we use on our sites and the purposes for which we use them, shown in the cookie acceptance banner displayed on each of our sites when you first visit.

-We also permit other third parties (such as advertising networks) to set or use advertising / targeting cookies (as shown above on this page) on our websites or engage in behavioral advertising.
+We also sometimes permit other third parties (such as advertising networks) to set or use marketing cookies on our websites (as shown in the cookie acceptance banner displayed on each of our sites when you first visit) or engage in behavioral advertising.
 These allow the delivery of targeted advertisements relating to our products either on our websites or on other websites you visit.

 If you would like to opt out of having participating entities collect your online behavior for advertising purposes when you are browsing our websites, click here for a “Website Opt Out.”
 You will be directed to an industry-developed website that allows you to choose whether each listed entity may collect and use data for interest-based advertising purposes.
 It may be that some of the third parties that collect interest-based information on our websites do not participate in the Website Opt Out, in which case the best way to avoid third party tracking of your online behaviors may be through your browser settings and deletion of cookies.
 The Website Opt Out works only on websites.
 To opt out of having participating entities track your behaviors for advertising purposes when you are using mobile apps, download and use the Digital Advertising Alliance’s “App Choices” app.
 As with the Website Opt Out, the “Mobile App Opt Out” prevents tracking only by participating entities.
 Please note that the Website Opt Out and Mobile App Opt Out are device specific.
 If you wish to opt-out from having interest-based information collected by participating entities across all devices, you need take the steps outlined above from each device.